void

 IR.
 91, 1st Baon. by Cattaro.

-Montenegro is mentioned in the description of Generalmajor von Schwarzburg who punished breaches of service regulations by transferring the culprit to some drink-infested and dirty garrison in a desolate corner of Galicia or to the border with Montenegro.
+Montenegro is mentioned in the description of Generalmajor von Schwarzburg, who punished breaches of service regulations by transferring the culprit to a drink-ridden and filthy garrison in a remote corner of Galicia or to the border with Montenegro.

 Background

-Today Montenegro is again an independent state, after having been part of various south slav federations from 1918 until 2006 (except 1941-45).
-The language is Serbian, is written with the Cyrillic script and the religion is mainly orthodox.
+Today, Montenegro is once again an independent state, after having been part of various South Slav federations from 1918 until 2006 (except 1941-45).
+The language is Serbian, written in Cyrillic script, and the religion is mainly Orthodox.

-In 1914 the kingdom of Dalmatia (as part of Austria) and Bosnia-Hercegovina both shared a short border with Montenegro and both k.u.k.
+In 1914, the Kingdom of Dalmatia (as part of Austria) and Bosnia-Hercegovina both shared a short border with Montenegro, and both k.u.k.
 Heer and k.u.k.
 Kriegsmarine had garrisons in the region.
-The navy had a heavy presence in Cattaro (Kotor), and it was one of empire's three naval bases.
-The border between Herzegovina and Montenegro was much longer and this region also had a significant military presence.
-In this context we will however need to look for army garrisons in southern Dalmatia.
+The navy had a strong presence in Cattaro (Kotor), and it was one of the empire's three naval bases.
+The border between Herzegovina and Montenegro was much longer, and this region also had a significant military presence.
+In this context, we should look for army garrisons in southern Dalmatia.

 Montenegro at war

-In World War I the kingdom quickly aligned with Serbia and declared war on Austria-Hungary on 7 August 1914.
-Along the border there was fighting already from August 1914 but it remained a stalemate until k.u.k.
-Wehrmacht launched a full-scale invasion of Montenegro on 5 January 1916.
-The invasion was made possible by the recent defeat of Serbia, making large forces available for the attack, and it was now also possible to attack from Serbian territory.
+In World War I, the kingdom quickly aligned with Serbia and declared war on Austria-Hungary on 7 August 1914.
+Along the border, there was fighting from August 1914, but it remained a stalemate until AU launched a full-scale invasion of Montenegro on 5 January 1916.
+The invasion was made possible by the recent defeat of Serbia, which freed up larger forces and allowed attacks from Serbian territory.
 King Nikola I. sued for peace, but the terms were so harsh that he rejected them.
-Because he had fled the country, the king could not stop the politicians that remained from accepting the terms.
-On 19 January the treaty was signed and Montenegro remained occupied for the rest of the war.
+Because he had fled the country, the king could not prevent the remaining politicians from accepting the terms.
+On 19 January, the treaty was signed, and Montenegro remained occupied for the rest of the war.

 The Austrian-Montenegrin border

-Hašek mentions the regions bordering Montenegro, so let us try to identify the garrisons to where officers may have been sent by the fearsome army inspector, Generalmajor von Schwarzburg.
+Hašek mentions the regions bordering Montenegro, so let us try to identify the garrisons to which officers may have been sent by the fearsome army inspector, Generalmajor von Schwarzburg.

 Dalmatia and k.u.k.
 Heer

 Korpskommando Nr.
-16 was located at Ragusa (Dubrovnik) which was the main garrison town in the border regions.
-Further there were army units stationed at Castelnuovo (Herceg-Novi), Trebinje, and Bileća.
+16 was located in Ragusa (Dubrovnik), which was the main garrison town in the border regions.
+Furthermore, army units were stationed in Castelnuovo (Herceg-Novi), Trebinje, and Bileća.
 The latter two were in Hercegovina.

-Of particular interest is Castelnuovo as it hosted the 47.
+Of particular interest is Castelnuovo, as it hosted the 47.
 Infanteriedivision.
-Assigned to this unit was also the 1st battalion of IR.
-91 who had been garrisoned here since 1906 as part of 14.
+The 1st battalion of IR.
+91 was also assigned to this unit and had been garrisoned here since 1906 as part of 14.
 Gebirgsbrigade (14th Mountain Brigade).
-In 1907 and 1908 they were located in Budua (Budva), in 1909 and 1910 in Cattaro, in 1911 in Crkvice, in 1912 Perzagno (Prčanj), in 1913 and 1914 Teodo (Tivat)[1].
-Individual units were at the outbreak of war scattered: Teodo, Kozmač, Sutomore, Castellastua (Petrovac).
-Staničičkaserne in Teodo was the main site of the battallion.
+In 1907 and 1908, they were located in Budua (Budva), in 1909 and 1910 in Cattaro, in 1911 in Crkvice, in 1912 in Perzagno (Prčanj), and in 1913 and 1914 in Teodo (Tivat)[1].
+At the outbreak of war, individual units were scattered across Teodo, Kozmač, Sutomore, and Castellastua (Petrovac).
+Staničičkaserne in Teodo served as the battalion's main base.

-1. Years are according to from Schematismus and thus usually reflects the state of the previous year.
-When a unit is listed from 1907 it therefore means that they were moved here already in 1906.
+1. Years are according to Schematismus and thus usually reflect the state of the previous year.
+When a unit is listed from 1907, it therefore means that they were moved here already in 1906.

-Budva was actually the southernmost garrison in the entire empire.
+Budva was, in fact, the southernmost garrison in the entire empire.
 The former commander of IR.
-91, 1. battalion, Franz Graf, later wrote that being sent there was like being exiled, having to "spend years away from women, beer and the domestic conviviality".
-Still, all who had been there agreed it was a beautiful place.
-The biggest problem was however the distance to home, and in the spring the soldiers from South Bohemia longed after some good beer.
-They could get hold of strong Dalmatian wine but it was often poisonous!
+91, 1st battalion, Franz Graf, later wrote that being sent there was like being exiled, having to "spend years away from women, beer, and the comforts of home".
+Nevertheless, all who had been there agreed it was a beautiful place.
+The greatest problem, however, was the distance from home, and in the spring, the soldiers from South Bohemia longed for some good beer.
+They could always obtain strong Dalmatian wine, but it was often described as 'poisonous'!

-The battalion remained in the area also during the first month of the war but from 5 September 1914 they were transported by train to the front against Serbia further north.
-They joined the rest of the regiment as late as 1916, on the Italian front.
-At least one familiar name from The Good Soldier Švejk served in southern Dalmatia before the war: Josef Adamička.
-It is also possible that Jan Vaněk served here during the first month of the war.
-A more marginal figure from the novel, Oberleutnant Wurm, served here as commander of the battalion's machine gun unit.
+The battalion remained in the area during the first month of the war, but from 5 September 1914, they were transported by train to the front against Serbia, further north.
+They rejoined the rest of the regiment as late as 1916, on the Italian front.
+At least one familiar name from The Good Soldier Švejk, Josef Adamička, served in southern Dalmatia before the war.
+It is also possible that Jan Vaněk was stationed here during the first month of the war.
+A more marginal figure from the novel, Oberleutnant Wurm, served here as the commander of the battalion's machine-gun unit.

 Quote(s) from the novel